Edit Page

 .stream()

-Stream records from your database one at a time or in batches, without first having to buffer the entire result set in memory.
+Stream records from your database to be consumed one at a time or in batches, without first having to buffer the entire result set in memory.

 await Something.stream(criteria)